My Biggest Surprises 1

 Is it a coincidence that Darwin originated his theory in 1838?
 I think it’s no coincidence at all, but to back-fill and support the “evolution” story.

 And look at this absurd “new breakthrough discovery,” that looks like nothing more than a crocodile with a few flourishes added, if it isn’t a bunch of fake, manufactured hooey.

 What a big surprise — shocking, really — that there is so much grounds for skepticism regarding dinosaurs — especially since these doubts have never made it to the mainstream, and “dinosaur” references are so frequent that dinosaurs just seem like a given, unquestionable.

 We’re told meteorites are meteors, rocky, metallic objects that intersect with and crash to earth in their travels through space.
 Yet they look like earth rocks.
 Are they lying about these, too?
 Why couldn’t they be products of eruptions from volcanoes?
-They would come crashing down, could be hot or cool, and look like earth rocks, also.
+They would come crashing down, red hot, and look like earth rocks, also.

-So-called meteors zipping into the atmosphere and leaving those light trails (“shooting stars”), could actually be an electrical phenomenon or something new we haven’t discovered yet.
+So-called meteors zipping into the atmosphere and leaving those light trails (“shooting stars”), could actually be an electrical phenomenon, or even something else completely new that we haven’t discovered yet.

 Okay, but aren’t meteorites supposed to be thousands of degrees hot, basically lava?
 We all know what happens when molten magma contacts anything flammable — it bursts into flames, yet this house never went up, no mention of the victim being burned…

 There is also supposed to be this fantastic explosion, from so much kinetic energy, like an atom bomb! — no mention of that… Oh, wait… she was bruised.

 They just don’t know, but we’re fed assertions (lies, no conclusive proofs), as though “scientists” weren’t just gullible, fallible people too.